 The troll king breaks into the Snow White Memorial Prison and frees the imprisoned Evil Queen just as Snow White’s grandson Prince Wendell arrives.
 The Evil Queen lets her golden retriever run up to Wendell and, as the two touch, they exchange bodies.
-Trapped in the dog’s body, Wendell flees into the prison basement and passes through a mirror that opens up.
+Trapped in the dog’s body, Wendell flees into the prison basement and passes through a magic mirror.
 He finds himself in present-day New York City.
 There he is run over by waitress Virginia Lewis who decides to adopt him, thinking him an ordinary dog and naming him Prince.
-Meanwhile, the queen sends the troll king’s three children and a wolf man through the mirror to bring back Wendell.
-In trying to find Virginia’s whereabouts, The Wolf trades her father Tony a magic bean that offers seven wishes in return for information.
+Meanwhile, the queen sends the troll king’s three children and a wolf man through the mirror to bring Wendell back.
+In trying to find Virginia’s whereabouts, The Wolf trades her father Tony a magic bean that offers seven wishes.
 Unleashed, each of the wishes that Tony makes cause chaos.
 Meanwhile, The Wolf becomes obsessed with Virginia.
 After undergoing therapy, it decides it can control its desire to eat her and that he really loves her.
 All the parties flee back through the mirror into the Nine Kingdoms, a magical world where the great queens Snow White, Cinderella and Rapunzel ruled 200 years ago.
 However, once there, the mirror, which is Virginia and Tony’s only means of getting back home, is taken.
-They race across the kingdoms to get it back.
+They set out on a quest across the kingdoms to get it back.
 During their journey, they encounter huntsmen sent by the Queen, gypsy curses, enchanted woods, villages of romance, dwarf mines and where Virginia must enter a shepherdess competition up against Little Bo Beep’s descendants.
 Throughout, The Wolf tries to persuade Virginia of the nobility of his intentions.
-They also try to find a means of getting the Wendell back to his human form, while The Evil Queen is about to consolidate her plans to have the dog inhabiting Wendell’s body crowned as king in his place.
+They also try to find a means of getting the Wendell back to his human form, while The Evil Queen is about to consolidate her plans to have the dog that now inhabits Wendell’s body crowned as king in his place.

 The 10th Kingdom starts from the amusing premise that there is an alternate world where the classic fairytales all took place with some kind of pseudo socio-historic reality and looks at such a world two hundred years on.
 This is never more amusingly signalled than in the first few minutes where we cut from Kimberly Williams in her New York apartment to what we are told is the ‘Snow White Memorial Prison, 4th Kingdom, 6:02 pm,’ which gets the attention in intriguing ways.
 However, the interesting set-up collapses almost immediately after when we get a bunch of trolls that are no more than actors in pantomime costume playing idiots and undergoing slapstick pratfalls.
 This, in a way, is indicative of The 10th Kingdom – a mini-series that constantly vies between interesting ideas and broad comic yocks.